The Best Hotels to Book Near Durham Cathedral

 Perched atop a hill in the city centre, you’ll find Durham Cathedral, dating back to 1133.
 You’ll find a wealth of places to stay in its shadows, among the university buildings and cosy student cafes.
 And if you’re willing to take a short trip out of the city, luxury and splendour await.
-Check out our pick of the best hotels near Durham Cathedral and book with Culture Trip.
+Check out our pick of the best hotels near Durham Cathedral.

 Durham may be on the petite side for an English city, but it punches well above its weight when it comes to historic charm.
 Its ancient cathedral and castle are easily reached by following your nose through the city’s network of age-old alleyways and cobblestone lanes.
 After a day exploring this World Heritage site, retire to one of our favourite hotels to put your feet up and relax.